Female Medical Society: Position on medical degrees for women

 The society appears to have been divided within itself on the question of the admission of women to medical degrees.
 On the face of it, full admission of women was a stated goal of the society as late as its 6th annual meeting.
-Equally, James Edmunds spoke against the proposition three years earlier, and the society's main instrument, the College, was deliberately limited in its scope.
+Equally, James Edmunds spoke against the proposition three years earlier, and the society's main instrument, the college, was deliberately limited in its scope.

-The Society pursued a half-way house, lobbying parliament for the extension of the Medical Register to cover "Licentiates in Midwifery", and to this end issued its own certificates in midwifery training.
+The society pursued a half-way house, lobbying Parliament for the extension of the Medical Register to cover "Licentiates in Midwifery", and to this end issued its own certificates in midwifery training.

 Closure

-The Society closed in 1869, partly from lack of funds, and partly because it had lost the support of women wishing for a full and complete training curriculum.
+The society closed in 1869, partly from lack of funds, and partly because it had lost the support of women wishing for a full and complete training curriculum.

-A year after the closure of the Society's College, the London School of Medicine for Women - unconnected with the Society and arising out of the experience and reaction to the Edinburgh Seven - opened in 1874 to provide full medical training, and the UK Medical Act of 1876 enabled the medical authorities to license all qualified applicants irrespective of gender.
+A year after the closure of the society's college, the London School of Medicine for Women – unconnected with the society and arising out of the experience and reaction to the Edinburgh Seven – opened in 1874 to provide full medical training, and the Medical Act 1876 enabled the medical authorities to license all qualified applicants irrespective of gender.